lexandro/dockery/README.md

-# dockermon
+# docker|mon
-A small docker host checking webapp
+A small docker host monitoring webapp for basic management of images and containers.